Francoist concentration camps: History

 Some historians have pointed to Nazi officials of the Gestapo as the organizers of the network of Francoist concentration camps, and for the design of the Spaniard camps, they were largely inspired by the concentration camps of Nazi Germany itself.
 Among those Nazi officers, Paul Winzer, especially stood out as the head of the Gestapo in Spain and the head of the Miranda de Ebro concentration camp for some time.
 There are authors who go further and even maintain that Winzer was the true author of the entire organization of the Francoist concentration camps.
 On the other hand, other facilities, such as the Laredo, Castro Urdiales, Santander and El Dueso, were initially enabled and managed by battalions of the Corpo Truppe Volontarie of Fascist Italy.

 On July 5, 1937, the General Inspectorate of the Concentration Camps of Prisoners (ICCP) was created with Colonel Luis Martín Pinillos, an Africanist soldier, at helm.
 Its objective was to centralize the management of all the camps, although it would conflict with the different military chiefs of other parts of the country, especially with General Queipo de Llano, responsible for the Army of the South.
 The Andalusian camps operated outside the ICCP until mid-1938, and those of the Balearic Islands, the Canary Islands or the Protectorate of Morocco retained almost total autonomy until the end of the war.

 In 1938, Franco's concentration camps housed more than 170,000 prisoners, large part of them prisoners of war of the Spanish Republican Army.
 After the end of the war, in 1939 the prison population ranged from 367,000 to 500,000 including soldiers and brigadist of the Spanish Republican Army.
 Since 1940 the supervisor of all these camps had been General Camilo Alonso Vega.
 The main function of the camps was to retain as many republican prisoners of war as possible, and all those who were described as “unrecoverable” were automatically executed.
 Many of those in charge of those in charge of administration in the camps had been victims in the Republican zone, and therefore stood out for demonstrating a will of fury and revenge with the defeated.
 Nor did high-ranking officials show much opposition to this climate of repression and revenge: The Director-General of Prisoners, Máximo Cuervo Radigales, and the head of the Military Legal Corps, Lorenzo Martínez Fuset, contributed in no small way to this repressive environment.

 In 1946, ten years after the start of the Civil War, 137 labor camps and 3 concentration camps, in which 30,000 political prisoners were being held, were still operational.
-The last concentration camp to close was Miranda de Ebro in 1947.
+The last concentration camp to close was Miranda de Ebro on January 13th, 1947.